ropensci/roweb3/content/blog/2025-12-08-package-usage/index.md

 Actually measuring usage at the source is very rare in R packages, but something that for instance the duckplyr maintainers have tried to implement, to inform [development priorities](https://duckplyr.tidyverse.org/articles/telemetry.html).
 This behavior can be controlled and turned off by users.
 Informing users of the telemetry is crucial.

-We can also wonder about the data collected by Copilot and friends, that you as a package maintainer have no access to.
+We can also wonder about the data collected by Copilot and friends, that you as a package maintainer have no access to: most common questions about your package, code reviewed or suggested by LLMs, etc. One can wonder whether such data might be helpful to software maintainers?

 ## Conclusion